 For the team at Legend Senior Living, hurricane planning begins months in advance of every hurricane season.
-Plans and procedures are developed while collaborating with the community emergency management systems.
+Plans and procedures are developed while collaborating with the residence emergency management systems.
 Well in advance of Hurricane Irma hitting land, the emergency team was activated at Legend’s headquarters in Wichita, KS.
-Legend owns and operates eight senior living and memory care communities in Florida.
+Legend owns and operates eight senior living and memory care residences in Florida.
 And in the early stages, it appeared that all eight would experience the hurricane.
-The communities house over 640 residents and employ over 540 people across the state of Florida.
+The residences house over 640 residents and employ over 540 people across the state of Florida.

 Keeping the residents safe and comfortable was the number one priority.
 But providing immediate information to family members regarding their loved one was a major focus.
 A 24-hour command center was immediately organized at the home office in Wichita.
 In addition, many steps were taken to ensure safety and minimize risk.
 First, an assessment of the physical plants in Florida occurred.
 Supplies like plywood and sandbags were stocked.
 The team quickly stocked up on food and water to last the staff and residents seven days.
 Also, generators were tested and prepared for use.
 Nursing staff ensured that sufficient medication was in stock for all residents.

 Directors of each residence communicated with neighboring fire departments and hospitals to discuss possible emergency situations.
 Busses were obtained to assist if any evacuations had to occur.
 And staff from Wichita and other Legend residences from Kansas, Oklahoma and Texas immediately headed to Florida with loads of plywood, tarps, air mattresses, bottled water and more.